ch2pw/mofbridge/README.md

 # Blender Ministry of Flat Bridge Addon

 This addon serves as a bridge between Blender and the **Ministry of Flat** UV unwrapping tool, available at [https://www.quelsolaar.com/ministry_of_flat/](https://www.quelsolaar.com/ministry_of_flat/).
 It automates the process of exporting objects from Blender, unwrapping their UVs using Ministry of Flat, and reimporting the results back into Blender.
-The initial idea for this addon was written in the article [https://techracho.bpsinc.jp/ecn/2024_08_22/144348](https://techracho.bpsinc.jp/ecn/2024_08_22/144348) by [@techracho](https://x.com/techracho).
+The initial version for this addon was written in the article [https://techracho.bpsinc.jp/ecn/2024_08_22/144348](https://techracho.bpsinc.jp/ecn/2024_08_22/144348) by [@techracho](https://x.com/techracho).

 ## Installation